ufukusubutun/Reordering_Switch/README.md

 # Do Switches Still Have to Deliver Packets in Sequence?

-WORK IN PROGRESS - will be updated soon for reviewers of IEEE HPSR 2023
+WORK IN PROGRESS - being updated for reviewers of IEEE HPSR 2023

 Please don't forget to review the study submitted to IEEE HPSR 2023 to better understand this study.